jet-w/jet-w.blog/src/unisa/2023SP5/AdvancedAnalyticTechniques2/practices.md

-## Week 4: Learning Bayesian network structure from data
+## Week 4: Learning Bayesian network structure from data (Practical 3)

 In this section, using the <span style="color:orange">PC algorithm</span> from the pcalg package to learn the <span style="color:orange">Bayesian network structure</span> from data.
 [Please refer to the user manual of pcalg for more details](https://cran.r-project.org/web/packages/pcalg/pcalg.pdf)